kawgh1/mern-social-media/README.md

 -   # MERN Stack Social Media App w/ Socket.io
+-   This project is based on a MERN course by Lama Dev.
+I added a lot of custom styling, layout and functionality including the entire responsive mobile view and the Heroku deployment.

+## View the production deploy repo [here](https://github.com/kawgh1/mern-social-deploy)

+## View the live site [here](https://mern-social-media-react.herokuapp.com)

+-   There are still many visual/functional improvements that could be made, but I mostly wanted to get a working Social Media type clone using the MERN stack up and running.
+-   I also wanted to have more fun with the project and opted for some more creative styling than normal.
+Most social media apps are a bit flat these days.
+-   I like some color and texture.

+### After Action Review

+-   This was a great project.
+I learned a lot.
+I learned about implementing Socket IO and ran a MERN stack with MongoDB and Node API.
+-

 -   Each folder has its own README with more info for each

     -   ## api